donquxiote/hang-out-with-me/README.md

 If you have a suggestion open an issue or a pull request.

-## Thanks To
+## Thanks

-Using javascript encryption in a Jekyll blog was originally pulled from [Lllychen's jekyll-firewall theme.](https://github.com/lllychen/jekyll-firewall) The inspiration for a single page/simple jekyll site came from [Excentris' Compass theme](https://github.com/excentris/compass).
+This project started as an adaptation of [Lllychen's jekyll-firewall theme.](https://github.com/lllychen/jekyll-firewall) The inspiration for a single page/simple jekyll site came from [Excentris' Compass theme](https://github.com/excentris/compass).
 Thanks to both of them for making those projects so that I could mash them together.